Setting a URL Signing - protect your CDN content

 URL Signing can be enabled during a CDN service creation (in advanced settings) or on the Services/Settings page.

-Select "Enabled" from the URL Signing select box and generate a URL Signing Key as in the picture below.
+Select Enabled from the URL Signing select box and fill in (any) URL Signing Key.

 How to generate token